Real Estate Trust Accounts

 The Real Estate Services Act is the legislation that governs real estate brokerages, the Real Estate Foundation, and more.
-Along with the Real Estate Development Marketing Act, RESA replaced the Real Estate Act January 1, 2005.
+The Real Estate Services Act was enacted in 2005, replacing the Real Estate Act and parts of the Real Estate Development Marketing Act.

 Prior to the formation of the Real Estate Foundation in 1985, all interest generated on brokers' trust accounts went to the financial institutions.
 All service charges paid on these trust accounts were borne by the brokers.
 Because of the brokers' position as trustee of these monies, they were prohibited from earning any interest on their trust accounts.
 In essence, this was lost money.